 Inspiration

 The first thing we did at the start of the hackathon was sketch out what's different about AI security in 2026.
-What we noticed is that almost every tool in the space today is shifted right: it sits in front of a deployed model at runtime, watching prompts go in and responses come out.
+What stood out is that almost every tool in the space today is shifted right: it sits in front of a deployed model at runtime, watching prompts go in and responses come out.
 Useful, but late.
 By the time a request hits a runtime guardrail, the dangerous function is already written, merged, and running in production.

 What it does

 PromptShield is a security scanner that reviews pull requests for AI agent vulnerabilities.
 You connect it as a GitHub App or paste code directly, and it runs three layers in parallel: regex-based static rules, AST dataflow taint tracking, and a Gemini 2.5 semantic auditor.
+Between them, they're looking for three things:

 Every finding comes back with a CWE number, an OWASP LLM Top 10 (2025) category, an evidence snippet, and a one-sentence fix.

-The three things it's actually looking for are prompt injection (direct, indirect, and paraphrased-via-vector-search), dangerous agent tool surfaces (@tool functions that can run shell or SQL with unvalidated LLM-controlled arguments), and unsafe LLM output handling (a model's reply piped into exec, a shell, a raw SQL query, or innerHTML).
-On top of that, it posts inline PR comments, creates a Check Run that fails above a risk threshold, and writes everything into MongoDB Atlas so you can search and trend agent-tool exposure across repos.
+On the PR side, it posts inline comments, creates a Check Run that fails above a risk threshold, and writes everything into MongoDB Atlas so you can search and trend agent-tool exposure across repos.
 The dashboard on top of Atlas shows a live feed of scans, a hybrid search bar across findings, and a 7-day risk timeline so you can see whether a repo is getting better or worse.

 How we built it